ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/acknowledgement.md

 would like to remind you to add the following statement to acknowledge the High-Performance Computing Center in your publications and presentations.

+{{% notice tip %}}
 Computations were performed using the computer clusters and data storage resources of the HPCC, which were funded by grants from NSF (MRI-2215705, MRI-1429826) and NIH (1S10OD016290-01A1).
+{{% /notice %}}

-Your success is important to us and we would appreciate the URLs to any publications or presentations for which the data was acquired using our facilty.
+Your success is important to us and we would appreciate the citations or URLs to any publications or presentations that used our facilty.

 ## Grants